 If you are thinking about taking your cat camping for the first time, but you’re not sure what you need, or how to start, this is the place for you!
-Personally, I think camping with your cat is a great activity to do with your cats, since it involves a lot of hanging around the same place, which is what cats like to do naturally.
-I will be focusing on tent camping, but if you’re camping in a van, RV, or trailer, it would be even easier as you won’t have to worry about them trying to escape as much!
-Continue reading to find out more about how you can bring your cat(s) camping with you.
+This post will be a complete guide to how you can start camping with your cats.
+Camping is a great activity for your cats, since it involves a lot of hanging around one area, which is what they like to do naturally.
+In this post, I will be focusing on tent camping, but if you’re camping in a van, RV, or trailer, it would be even easier as you won’t have to worry about them trying to escape as much!
+Continue reading to find out more about how you can bring your cats camping with you.

 If you’ve never brought your cat outdoors before, you will need some preparation work before going on your first camping trip.
 Here are some guides to get you started: